 At Crooksville Schools, our top priority continues to be providing a safe learning environment for our students.
 We also pride ourselves in having a staff and support staff who care immensely about our students and each other.
 Our staff is both compassionate and hardworking and our students take advantage of our many educational and extra curricular opportunities.

 At Crooksville Schools, we also pride ourselves in the opportunities we offer our students.
 One of our learning opportunities that set us apart from other districts is our vast College Credit Plus (CCP) offerings.
-We have partnered with Zane State, Rhodes State, and Stark State to offer twenty college classes on our campus during the 2017-2018 school year.
+We have partnered with Zane State, Rhodes State, Hocking College, and Stark State to offer seventy unique college semester hours on our campus during the 2018-2019 school year.
 These classes are taught on our campus by our faculty and provide college credit at no cost to our students.
 These college credits are transferable to any state college in Ohio, including Ohio State and Ohio University.
 Last year, our students earned over 680 college credits and this program saved the families of our students over $100,000 in college tuition costs in a single year.
 We recently added a CCP lounge exclusively for students who are participating in this program to collaborate together and relax in during down time.

 Our students also have the ability to enroll in our eAcademy or participate in our Independent Learning lab once they get to high school in order to work at their own pace to recover credits or take a vast assortment of electives.
+Also, our district has received funding through the 21st Century Grant to provide before and after school programming at the elementary school and after school programming for both the middle school and high school for our students.
 We also offer a full array of extra curricular activities from marching band to football and archery at no additional cost to our families.
 Our students also have abundant access to technology.
-Our district has over 150 computers and over 950 tablets; together that equates to approximately one piece of technology per student.
+Our district has over 150 computers and over 1,000 tablets; together that equates to more than one piece of technology per student.

 Additionally, the ample opportunities and fantastic learning environment have not gone unnoticed by residents of surrounding school districts.
 Crooksville Schools offers open enrollment to other districts in Ohio and has over 130 more students coming to the district than leaving the district though open enrollment.
 This is telling that many students residing in other districts know about Crooksville Schools and choose to attend school here rather than in the district where they reside.